pyOpenSci/software-peer-review/how-to/finding-reviewers.md

 * Post in the pyOpenSci Slack `#software-review` channel.
-* Look for users of the package or the data source/upstream service the package connects to (via their opening issues in the repository, starring it, citing it in papers, talking about it on Twitter).
+* Look for users of the package or the data source/upstream service the package connects to (via their opening issues in the repository, starring it, citing it in papers, talking about it on social media).
 * Search for authors/maintainers of related packages on [PyPI](https://pypi.org/search/).
 * Coordinate with our Community Manager to post a call for reviewers on our pyOpenSci social channels.